COVID-19: DfE guidance – cancellation of GCSEs, AS and A levels in summer 2020

 While it cannot be guaranteed in every circumstance, Universities UK has assured us that the majority of universities will do all they can to ensure that such students who take this option are able to begin their course with a delayed start time.

-If a student is in this situation, they should speak to the university from which they have an offer after receiving their calculated grade.
+If a student is in this situation, they should speak to the university from which they have an offer after receiving their calculated grade. - Are iGCSEs and the International Baccalaureate also cancelled?

-21. How will colleges, sixth forms and universities cope with the fact that these students will have missed out on some of their education?
+Yes.
+Summer exams for both international GCSEs and the International Baccalaureate have been cancelled in all countries this year. - How will colleges, sixth forms and universities cope with the fact that these students will have missed out on some of their education?

 These are extraordinary circumstances.
-We are working with schools, sixth forms, colleges and universities to ensure that we do everything we can to best help students prepare for and progress to the next stage of their education.
+We are working with schools, sixth forms, colleges and universities to ensure that we do everything we can to best help students prepare for and progress to the next stage of their education. - Might the exams be reinstated if the coronavirus (COVID-19) is not as bad as expected?

 No. The decision has been taken to cancel all exams this summer.